13 May, 2020

 In case of a resurgence of the contagion, we stand ready to introduce restrictive measures again to counter it effectively.

 Points of convergence

 Italy and India will have an extraordinary chance to closely cooperate in the next months, since they will be holding the consecutive Presidencies (Italy in 2021 and India in 2022) of the G20, one of the world’s main fora for global governance.

 This will prove a unique opportunity to strengthen our partnership based on shared values, on our thriving creating industries, scientific knowledge and technological prowess; from the development of a rules-based international system to the promotion of just trade, inclusive growth and the realisation of the 2030 Agenda.

-In this endeavour we will support an effective multilateral system, which would be the best political accelerator to win our battle against the novel coronavirus and to promote a sustainable, equitable and durable recovery.
+In this endeavour, we will support an effective multilateral system, which would be the best political accelerator to win our battle against the novel coronavirus and to promote sustainable, equitable and durable recovery.